Samsung Galaxy S22 Price in Pakistan & Specs - Sept 2023

-The Oppo Reno 8 Pro is a cutting-edge smartphone.
-It has 6.7-inch...
+The Infinix Hot 12 is a budget-friendly smartphone designed to offer a...

-The Samsung Galaxy S22 is a flagship smartphone that boasts cutting-edge features and powerful performance.
-It comes equipped with a 6.1-inch Dynamic AMOLED 2X display with a 1080 x 2340 pixel resolution, offering vibrant colors and sharp visuals.
+The Samsung Galaxy S22 is a flagship smartphone that delivers exceptional performance and cutting-edge features.
+It boasts a 6.1-inch Dynamic AMOLED 2X display with a Full HD+ resolution, offering stunning visuals and vibrant colors.

-It offers smooth multitasking and efficient app performance.
-The device comes with storage 256GB, paired with 8GB of RAM.

-The camera setup includes a versatile triple-lens system with a 50MP primary camera, a 12MP ultra-wide camera, and a 10MP telephoto camera.
+In the camera department, it features a triple-camera setup, including a 50MP main camera, a 12MP ultra-wide lens, and a 10MP telephoto lens, offering versatile photography capabilities.
+The device supports 8K video recording for high-quality content creation.

-It’s capable of capturing stunning photos and 4K videos.
-The device runs on the latest Android operating system with Samsung’s One UI skin.
+With a 3,700mAh battery and fast charging support, the Galaxy S22 ensures all-day usage.
+It runs on Samsung’s One UI 4.1 based on Android 12, providing a user-friendly interface.

-With 5G connectivity, a sleek design, and a robust battery, the Samsung Galaxy S22 delivers a premium smartphone experience.
+The Samsung Galaxy S22 is a top-tier smartphone that caters to users seeking premium performance and a feature-rich mobile experience.

 The Samsung Galaxy S22 price in Pakistan is Rs.
 232,999/-